 Hopping back onto our bikes, the Experience Jordan Adventures crew briefed us on what the final stretch had in store: sand as far as the eye can see, including all over the trail.
 Yes, that meant we were going to pedal right through it, and if you hoped to make it through there was zero room for error since even the slightest hesitation or turn of the handlebars can bring a bike to a standstill in such conditions.
 It was a fun challenge, and we whooped and cheered as each rider tackled the tougher spots–few of us actually making it through without stopping, but everyone arriving on the other side with a huge smile on their face.

 That is…until the torrential rain began.
-It was like the heavens opened up, water hitting us sideways so intensely that I could hardly see anything in front of me.
+It was like the heavens opened up, water hitting us sideways so intensely that I could hardly see anything in front of me and feeling like I needed windshield wipers for my cycling sunglasses.
 I was absolutely soaked, but frankly it didn’t matter at that point.
 All I could think about was that I was just a few minutes away from completing an epic cycling trip through one of the world’s top adventure destinations, in a country filled with incredibly kind, welcoming people.
 A trip that made me realize that when I put my mind to something, I’m capable of pushing through when things get hard.
 A journey that opened my eyes to a way of life completely different from anything I’ve ever known, and the blessing of unexpected, newfound friendships.

 As I rolled up to the waiting van with raindrops streaming down my face and clothes caked in sand and mud, I set down my bike and unclipped my helmet for the last time.
 Joining our cheering crew for high fives and hugs all around, it was official: I’d conquered the Jordan Bike Trail.